MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ##### [v1.1](#tab/v1-1)

-v1.1 uses API keys.
-The UI in Partner Center covers API keys, as described below.
+v1.1 uses an API key.
+The UI in Partner Center covers the API key, as described below.

-v1.1 doesn't require sending an Access Token URL.

 The REST API endpoints use specific request headers for v1.1, as described in [REST API Reference for Microsoft Edge Add-ons](./addons-api-reference.md).

 ##### [v1](#tab/v1)

+v1 requires sending an Access Token URL.
+The UI in Partner Center covers the access token, as described below.

 v1 uses Secrets.
 The UI in Partner Center covers secrets, as described below.

-v1 requires sending an Access Token URL.
-The UI in Partner Center covers access tokens, as described below.

 The REST API endpoints use specific request headers for v1, as described in [REST API Reference for Microsoft Edge Add-ons](./addons-api-reference.md).